jboulineau/jboulineau.github.io/_posts/2017-08-08-the_problem_with_batch_etl_part_2.md

 categories: "Architecture"
 ---

-{% include TOC_intro_data_streaming.md %}

 For many years, application architecture consisted of some reliable constants upon which ETL and Business Intelligence in general relied upon.
 Early on, having windows of 6-12 hours in which few changes to source systems were made and transactional application servers were idle was not uncommon.
 That has largely changed across the board except for the smallest of regional or local companies.
 That data would be stored in a relational database system that was exposed by the ubiquitous SQL + ODBC combination was, also, a given.
 Core applications were complicated monoliths with a relatively few number of satellite applications that had data relevant for analytics.
-We have, at ever increasing velocity, seen these and other architecture stalwarts begin to disappear.
+We have, at ever increasing velocity, seen these and other architecture stalwarts begin to disappear. <!--more-->

 ### Distributed Microservices